Platelet Rich Plasma (PRP) Injection

 What Happens After The Injection?

 Some patients will experience some pain for a week or two after the injection.
 This is known as ‘post injection flare’ and is usually nothing to be concerned about.
 It certainly does not mean that the PRP injection will not be helpful for you once the initial discomfort has settled.
-We try to avoid the use of local anaesthetic if at all possible so the injection site itself can feel a little sore for a day or two.

 You may wish to consider arrangements for getting home after your injection, because the joint or tendon can be painful so it may not be appropriate or practical to drive home after the injection.

-Also, please consider you activities for the first few days after the injection particularly with the potential of post injection flare.
+Also, please consider your activities for the first few days after the injection particularly with the potential of post injection flare.
 We recommend that patients have the option to have relative rest for 5-7 days after the injection.
 Try to avoid strenuous exercise for first 5 days after the injection even if feeling comfortable.
 If you are having an injection around a tendon, you may be asked to avoid heavy impact and loading activities for two or three weeks.
 Injections around tendons are more likely to have post injection flare and the flare is more likely to last for longer.

 Possible Risks And Side Effects